jdbugs/TheInvitation/README.md

 - Reads from journals and design documents to source language
 - Does not require interaction, but allows it
 - Prioritizes slowness, contradiction, and stillness

 ---

+## CONFIGURATION NOTES

+- The engine defaults to the Ollama model name `llama3.2`.
+Override it with `INVITATION_MODEL="<model-name>"` if you prefer a different local checkpoint.
+- Disable LLM usage entirely by setting `INVITATION_DISABLE_LLM=1` before launching.

+---